abhayagiri/beginning-our-day/manuscripts/aa.md

 So without further ado I offer these thoughts for your consideration today.
 Enjoy, as they say.

-# So What Am I, Chopped Liver!?
+# So What am I, Chopped Liver!?

 ## Ajahn Amaro